anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 4. Historical data will be validated and used to generate features for training a model.
 This cadence for how often this happens depends on whether there are data annotation lags, compute constraints, etc.

 !!! note
     There are a few more components we're not visualizing here such as the unified ingestion layer (Spark), that connects data from the varied data sources (warehouse, DB, etc.) to the offline/online stores, or low latency serving (<10 ms).
-We can read more about all of these in the official [Feast Documentation](https://docs.feast.dev/){:target="_blank"}.
+We can read more about all of these in the official [Feast Documentation](https://docs.feast.dev/){:target="_blank"}, which also has [guides](https://docs.feast.dev/how-to-guides/feast-gcp-aws){:target="_blank"} to set up a feature store with Feast with AWS, GCP, etc.

 ## Additional functionality